 Schulter makes a purpose-built anti-fracture membrane to guarantee a permanently crack-free result in these sometimes tricky applications.
 However, you can also simply use Schulter’s kerdi waterproofing membrane for crack prevention.
 The lower profile kerdi membrane gives more flexibility for minimizing the added height from installing new tile on top of old.
 In this instance, the final result perfectly matched the tile to carpet transition between the bathroom and bedroom.

-Light colored large format floor tile is great for making a bright bathroom renovation.
-It’s also an economical choice.
-Even big box stores like Home Depot have a lot of inexpensive ceramic floor tile colors and patterns to choose from in 12-in by 24-in large format sizes.
+Light colored large format ceramic porcelain floor tile is great for making a bright spa bathroom renovation.
+It’s also an economical choice, since it’s pretty quick to install.
+This is why big box stores like Home Depot have a lot of inexpensive ceramic porcelain floor tile colors and patterns to choose from in 12-in by 24-in large format sizes.

 Vanity and Backsplash

 One of the advantages of using inexpensive ceramic tiles for most of a bath reno project is it gives room in the budget for splurging on one or two really striking elements.
 These clients wanted a master bath that would be bright and airy with a nod back towards 1930s sumptuousness.
-The vanity backsplash provided the perfect opportunity to tie everything together.
+The vanity backsplash provided the perfect opportunity for this.

 First, just replacing the vanity itself was a huge improvement.
 The previous vanity cabinet was massive, dark, and really out of character with the rest of the house.
 Replacing it with a much lighter floating cabinet was a real improvement.
-Although the 4-drawer wall-hanging cabinet offered just as much storage as the previous vanity, the bright natural color combined with the added floorspace made the entire room seem literally lighter.
+The new 4-drawer wall-hanging cabinet offered just as much storage as the previous vanity, and the opened floorspace made the entire room seem literally lighter.

-Second, the clients chose a really fantastic handmade hexagonal wall tile, red clay with a glossy green ceramic overlay.
+Second, the clients chose a really fantastic handmade hexagonal wall tile from a custom import tile shop here in Austin.
 Although expensive, the textured palm frond -like tile added a fantastic naturalistic element that both complimented the faux driftwood vanity cabinet and provided a nice counterpoint to the hard white subway wainscot tile.
-This vanity backsplash tile literally tied the whole room together.
+It can be worth a splurge to make a visual splash.

-Installing tile like this from counter to ceiling is not a DIY job.
-Handmade tile is not uniform.
-This can be a real problem when each tile has six sides.
-Making the grout gaps between tiles appear even close to uniform requires lots of test fitting and patience.
+Installing handmade tile is not a first time DIY job.
+Handmade tile is not uniform by design.
+This is an especially tricky problem when each tile has six sides.
+Making the grout gaps between handmade tiles appear even close to uniform requires lots of test fitting and patience.
 You can’t simply slap up tiles like this willy nilly.
-If you don’t plan very carefully, then you won’t get uniform results.
+You need to plan very carefully for a handmade tile backsplash installation.

 Fixtures and Finish!

-As a final nod to the 1930s, the clients chose gold fixtures all around (gold for the faucets, gold for the mirrors and lights, gold for the metal trim around the vanity tile, and even matching gold for the shower drain).
-I’m not usually a fan of gold trim, but in this instance it really works.
-You can get away with dark(ish) fixture finish colors in a bright bathroom renovation when the rest of the bathroom materials and design is light, mostly white, and wide open.
+As a final nod to 1930s deco, the clients chose gold fixtures all around (gold for the faucets, gold for the mirrors and lights, gold for the metal trim around the vanity tile, and even matching gold for the shower drain).
+I’m not usually a fan of gold trim, but in this instance it really worked.
+You can get away with dark(ish) fixture finish colors in a bright bathroom renovation when the rest of the bathroom materials and design are light and bright.

-Normally I’d paste in a few ‘before’ pic reminders here.
+I would normally paste in a few ‘before’ pic reminders here.
 But in this case why relive such a dark, dank, ugly past.
 Instead, here are just the bright cheerful after pics.
-It’s always nice when a plan comes together!
+It’s always nice when a bright spa bathroom renovation plan comes together!